-Bitcoins play an important role in India to increasing the growth rate of country but it is not possible because bitcoins are not government authorized currency as compared to other countries.
+Bitcoins play a very pivotal part in India to aggregating the growth percentage of the nation but it is not possible because bitcoins are not government authorized currency as compared to other countries.
 Nowadays, bitcoins value is highly volatile over time that has been decrease from \$ 20,000 to \$ 6000.
 During budget speech that was held on February 01, 2018, Finance Minister has declared that the cryptocurrencies (bitcoins) are not recognized as legal tender in India.
 Various government has issued tax notices to the users for warned to investments of cryptocurrencies in digital currencies.
 Finally, bitcoins do not have legal tender in India till today.